 Marrakech Sightseeing with Official Local Guide + Transfer to Essaouira

 Dar Si Said Museum - A monument to Moroccan maalems (master artisans), Dar Si Said showcases Marrakech’s graceful riad architecture and regional craftsmanship.
-Grand Vizier Bou Ahmed had the power, but his brother Si Said had the master artisans to make his home a model of quiet elegance.
+Grand Vizier Bou Ahmed had the power, but his brother Si Said apparently had the master artisans to make his home a model of quiet elegance.

 Essaouira - After the guided tour, transfer to Essaouira.
 Overnight stay in Essaouira.